How to get a driver's license in Texas

-Please note: While new drivers in Texas under the age of 18 are required to apply for a Learner License, once you pass your 18th birthday, this is no longer a required step toward getting your driver license.
+Please note: While new drivers in Texas under the age of 18 are required to apply for a Learner License, once you pass your 18th birthday, this is no longer a required step toward getting your drivers license.

 Once you've completed your TDLR-approved 6-hour drivers education course, and completed the ITYD process, you're ready to head to your local DPS office and take your Texas drivers license test.
 You'll need to make an appointment ahead of time, which you can do at the Texas DPS website.
 Depending on your area, you may need to make your appointment several weeks to months ahead of time.
 Don't wait until the last minute.

 You'll need to be at least an hour early for your appointment so that you can go through processing.
 If you don't show up early, you risk losing your appointment while you wait in line to be processed.